 - being a bit dazed

-You probably don't have concussion, and can follow the advice about treating a minor head injury at home.
+You probably don't have concussion, and can follow the advice about treating a minor head injury at home at the link below:

 When to go to hospital